cesium/safira/README.md

 ```

 # attendee
-  ## request GET /
+  ## GET / (Show)
+  Fetches the nick, uuid, email and avatar of the logged in attendee.

   ### Valid:
-  Way to get  uuid, nick e email of attendee loged in
   ```json
  {
 	"nick": "qwrqasd",